FONDECYTACC/SUD_health_Chile.github.io/index.md

 <br>

-The main processes implied in the preparation of datasets is be presented as follows.
+The main processes implied in the preparation of datasets is presented as follows.

 ##### Figure 1.
 Diagram of data preparation
 ![Diagram](Figures/RUT_Administración.svg)